 History

-IVI’s History: more than 20 years of vaccines for the poor
+IVI’s History: more than 25 years of vaccines for global health

 Initially, the United Nations Development Programme (UNDP) proposed the formation of IVI in Kyoto, Japan.
 However, following a competitive bidding process among six Asian countries vying to serve as IVI’s host, the UNDP Site Selection Committee recommended that IVI be based in the Republic of Korea.